 Hot-dipped galvanized, aluminum and stainless steel nails are all corrosion-resistant and all can be used to nail Western Red Cedar decking.
 Other types of nails, such as electroplated, are not recommended.
 They can rust and disintegrate and react adversely with the natural preservative oils present in cedar, resulting in stains and streaks.
 Copper nails also react with cedar and should not be used.

-Stainless steel is the best choice but hot-dipped galvanized is the most widely used and economical.
+Stainless steel is the best choice but hot-dipped galvanized is the most widely used and economical for installing cedar decking.

 Use 3″ (10d) nails to fasten decking with a nominal thickness of 2″ (51 mm) and 2-1/2″ (64 mm), (8d) nails on decking with nominal thickness of 1-1/4″ (32 mm).
 This will allow for nail penetration of approximately 1-1/2″ (38 mm) into deck joists for secure, trouble free construction (length may be reduced by 1/4″ (6mm) if ring or spiral shank nails are used).
 Deck boards 2″ (51 mm) wide need one nail per joist while 4″ (102 mm) and wider decking requires two per joist.
 To prevent wood from splitting, use thin shanked nails with blunt points.